auth0/docs/articles/server-platforms/java-spring-mvc/00-intro.md

 ${snippet(meta.snippets.dependenciesGradle)}

-See the [seed project](https://github.com/auth0-samples/auth0-spring-mvc-sample) to understand the proposed overall structure of your `pom.xml`.

-### 2. Configure your app
+## Configure your Java Spring app

-We need to configure `auth0-spring-mvc` to use our Auth0 credentials.
-For that, just create a file called `auth0.properties` and place it under `src/main/resources`.
+Your Java Spring app needs some information in order to authenticate against your Auth0 account.
+Create a file called `auth0.properties` and place it under `src/main/resources`.
 Set the following settings:

 ${snippet(meta.snippets.setup)}